-For this research type, we’re aiming high too - 5,000 interviews high that is.
-Because more conversations make it easier to see patterns and trends, which we’ll analyze based on the transcripts and notes we’ll be taking during these conversations to capture where individuals feel their cities are at, at this time.
+Interviews make it easier to see patterns and trends, which we’ll analyze based on the transcripts and notes we’ll be taking during these conversations to capture where individuals feel their cities are at, at this time.

-Someone within the Pivot 2020 network (peer-to-peer interview)
+Within the Pivot 2020 network (peer-to-peer interview)

-Someone outside of our networks that works in the public sector (city planner, mayor, city councilor, city engineer, resident association chair, etc.)
+With interviewees who work in the public sector (city planner, mayor, city councilor, city engineer, resident association chair, etc.)

-Someone outside of our networks that works in the private sector (CEO, small business owner, business improvement association staff person)
+With interviewees who work in the private sector (CEO, small business owner, business improvement association staff person)

 With interviewees who work for a non-profit (board member, executive directors, non-profit network leaders, coordinators, program managers, arts council directors, etc.)